Kinto/kinto/cliquet_docs/rationale.rst

 * Easy customization;
 * Straightforward component substitution.

-*Cliquet* doesn't try to be a framework: any project built with *Cliquet* will expose a well defined HTTP protocol for:
+*Kinto-Core* doesn't try to be a framework: any project built with *Kinto-Core* will expose a well defined HTTP protocol for:

 * Collection and records manipulation;